fission/docs.fission.io/docs/content/en/docs/spec/_index.md

 Let's say you'd like to add a pip dependency in `requirements.txt` to your function, and include some libraries in it, so you can `import` them in your functions.
-Add a library to the requirements.txt amd modify the ArchiveUploadSpec inside specs/function-<name>.yaml.
+Add a library to the requirements.txt and modify the ArchiveUploadSpec inside specs/function-<name>.yaml.
 Once again, deploying is the same:

 ```bash
 $ fission spec apply --wait